Photo by Luke Chesser on Unsplash

 node.store.allow_mmap: false

-EOF# Wait for the cluster to go green
+# Wait for the cluster to go green

 kubectl get elasticsearch